Dog Point Vineyard own & operate the largest organic Biogro certified vineyard in New Zealand.

 Meticulous vineyard practices include low cropping grapes and hand harvested vines.
 Organic practices further minimise the impact on the soil and surrounding environment.

 Ivan and Margaret Sutherland were among the earliest Marlborough wine industry pioneers who planted grapes in Marlborough in the late 1970s.
 While working at Cloudy Bay Vineyards, Ivan met James Healy, where the pair played an integral part of the evolution of the Cloudy Bay brand.

 Discovering they shared the same aspirations, Ivan & Margaret and James & Wendy returned to a more 'hands-on' approach launching the Dog Point label in 2004 using fruit from the 2002 vintage.
-Today, the two couples are actively involved in all facets of the business.
-Succession plans are in place with the next generation of the Sutherland family involved in running the day to day operations.
+The two couples are still involved, but with succession plans in place, the next generation of the Sutherland family are now running the day to day operations.